felipecsl/kapt-classloader-bug/README.md

-# Kotlin kapt Classloader bug
+# Kotlin kapt ClassLoader bug

 This repository illustrates a POC for a bug with the Kotlin kapt compiler as of version 1.2.40